-- Morris, C.E., "My Old Kentucky Homo: Lincoln and the Politics of Queer Public Memory," Framing Public Memory, Univ of Alabama Press, 2004, 89-114 (click the + box for Part One, in the left-hand sidebar, and then Chapter 4; use the down arrow to page through the chapter.)
+- Morris, C.E., "My Old Kentucky Homo: Lincoln and the Politics of Queer Public Memory," Framing Public Memory, Univ of Alabama Press, 2004, 89-114 (click the + box for Part One, in the left-hand sidebar, and then Chapter 4; use the arrow at the bottom of the screen to page through the chapter.)

-- Gronbeck, Bruce, "The Rhetorics of the Past: History, Argument and Collective Memory," Doing Rhetorical History: Concepts and Cases, Univ of Alabama Press, 1998, 47-60 (click the + box for the title link, in the left-hand sidebar, then the + box at Part One, the + box at Chapter 3, and the 3 sub-chapter links; use the down arrows to page through the sub-chapters.)
+- Gronbeck, Bruce, "The Rhetorics of the Past: History, Argument and Collective Memory," Doing Rhetorical History: Concepts and Cases, Univ of Alabama Press, 1998, 47-60 (click the + box for the title link, in the left-hand sidebar, then the + box at Part One, and the + box and link at Chapter 3; use the arrow at the bottom of the screen to page through the chapter.)

 For the articles below, click the article title link and enter your ENMU ID number at the remote authentication screen, if requested; then click the PDF link in the left-hand sidebar.